-A portion of the purchase price of the private placement warrants will be added to the proceeds from this offering to be held in the trust account such that at the time of closing \$300.0 million (or \$345.0 million if the underwriters exercise their over-allotment option in full) will be held in the trust account.
+A portion of the purchase price of the private placement warrants will be added to the proceeds from this offering to be held in the trust account such that at the time of closing \$360.0 million (or \$414.0 million if the underwriters exercise their over-allotment option in full) will be held in the trust account.
 If we do not complete our initial business combination within 24 months from the closing of this offering, the proceeds from the sale of the private placement warrants held in the trust account will be used to fund the redemption of our public shares (subject to the requirements of applicable law) and the private placement warrants will expire worthless.
-Working capital warrants In order to provide working capital or finance transaction costs in connection with an intended initial business combination, our initial stockholders, officers, directors, director nominees or their affiliates may, but are not obligated to, loan us funds on a non-interest basis.
+Working capital warrants In order to provide working capital or finance transaction costs in connection with an intended initial business combination, our sponsor, officers, directors, director nominees or their affiliates may, but are not obligated to, loan us funds on a non-interest basis.
 Up to \$3,000,000 of such loans may be converted into working capital warrants, at a price of \$1.50 per warrant at the option of the lender.
 Terms of private placement warrants and working capital warrants The private placement warrants and working capital warrants will be identical to the public warrants except that they will be non- redeemable and exercisable on a cashless basis so long as they are held by the initial purchasers or their permitted transferees.
 If the private placement warrants or working capital warrants are held by holders other than the initial purchasers or their permitted transferees, such warrants will be redeemable by us and exercisable by the holders on the same basis as the public warrants.
 Transfer restrictions on private placement warrants and working capital warrants Title to the private placement warrants and working capital warrants (including the common stock issuable upon exercise of the private placement warrants or working capital warrants) cannot be transferred until 30 days after the completion of our initial business combination, except as described under the section of this prospectus entitled "Principal Stockholders - Transfers of Founder Shares, Private Placement Warrants and Working Capital Warrants".
 Cashless exercise of private placement warrants and working capital warrants If holders of private placement warrants or working capital warrants elect to exercise such warrants on a cashless basis, they would pay the exercise price by surrendering such warrants for that number of shares of common stock equal to the quotient obtained by dividing (x) the product of the number of shares of common stock underlying such warrants, multiplied by the difference between the exercise price of the such warrants and the "fair market value" (defined below) by (y) the fair market value.
 The "fair market value" for this purpose shall mean the average reported last sale price of the common stock for the 10 trading days ending on the third trading day prior to the date on which the notice of warrant exercise is sent to the warrant agent.
 The reason that we have agreed that these warrants will be exercisable on a cashless basis so long as they are held by the initial purchasers or their permitted transferees is because it is not known at this time whether they will be affiliated with us following a business combination.
 If they remain affiliated with us, their ability to sell our securities in the open market will be significantly limited.
 We expect to have policies in place that prohibit insiders from selling our securities except during specific periods of time.
-Even during such periods of time when insiders will be permitted to sell our securities, an insider cannot trade in our securities if he or she is in possession of material non-public information.
-Accordingly, unlike public